 You can reduce your tax liability in retirement by establishing a Roth IRA instead of a traditional IRA, and paying your taxes upfront rather than when you withdraw.
 Whatever you do, keep in mind that if you take the miserly route and withdraw as little money as possible from your retirement accounts, you may be subject to required minimum distributions laws come the age of 70.5.
 You can face tax penalties up to 50% of the amount you withdraw if you fail to take the minimum amount required from your retirement account each year.

 4. Myth: corporations write the majority of Uncle Sam’s paycheck

 Whether or not individual politicians are bought and paid for by the private sector is a fair question to ask, but Uncle Sam still works for the American people.
 At least, individual income taxes account for the vast majority of total government receipts.

-This fiscal year to date, the government has collected (or withheld) $324.9 billion from the individual income tax and just $79.7 billion from corporation income taxes.
-As a share of the $694.6 billion receipts collected by the government this fiscal year to date (the government’s fiscal year begins in October), personal income taxes account for 46.7 percent, while corporation income taxes account for 11.5 percent.
+This fiscal year to date, the government has collected (or withheld) about $1.4 trillion from the individual income tax and just $320.7 billion from corporation income taxes.
+As a share of the $3 trillion receipts collected by the government this fiscal year to date (the government’s fiscal year begins in October), personal income taxes account for 46.7%, while corporation income taxes account for about 10.7%.

-At its peak, in the 1940s and early 1950s when the government imposed war-time taxes on corporate profits, corporation income taxes accounted for about 23 percent of total government revenue.
-Corporation income taxes have fallen dramatically over the past 40 years or so from an all time high of 52.9 percent, even though the Tax Reform Act of 1986 was designed to increase the share of government receipts collected from corporations and decrease the share collected from individuals.
+At its peak, in the 1940s and early 1950s when the government imposed war-time taxes on corporate profits, corporation income taxes accounted for about 23% of total government revenue.
+Corporation income taxes have fallen dramatically over the past 40 years or so from an all time high of 52.9%, even though the Tax Reform Act of 1986 was designed to increase the share of government receipts collected from corporations and decrease the share collected from individuals.